DipHE Person-Centred Counselling

 What’s it about?

-This module will support and develop students’ entry into professional practice with diverse clients, together with their understanding and use of supervision and placement line management.
+This module will support and develop students’ entry into professional practice with diverse clients, together with their understanding and use of supervision and integration of outcome measures aligning with the person-centred approach.

 What do I learn?

-The module will provide opportunities for students to further develop the person-centred ‘core’ conditions of congruence, empathy and unconditional positive regard, as well as new insight into the therapeutic process, using such techniques as Interpersonal Process Recall (IPR).
-The module will revisit and investigate in depth application of person-centred and other relevant counselling theory to client work and developing practice, including assessment* and formulation.
+The module will provide opportunities for students to further develop the person-centred ‘core’ conditions of congruence, empathy, and unconditional positive regard.
+The module will revisit and investigate in depth application of person-centred and other relevant counselling theory to client work and developing practice, including assessment and formulation.
+Students will develop skills in video/telephone counselling as per BACP OPT framework – competences subject areas.
+A formative competence test will be completed by tutors, prior to students working with clients remotely.

 What’s the assignment?

-1. Students habitually record their professional practice with clients for learning purposes; they may choose any session which they feel best evidences their competent practice.
-Rather than submitting a whole session and a transcript, students are invited to make excerpts as above, submitting a total of 30 minutes work from a client session of 50 minutes, which must include the beginning and end of the session.
+1. Students habitually record their professional practice with clients for learning purposes; they may choose any session which they feel best evidence their competent practice.
+Rather than submitting a whole session and a transcript, students are invited to select excerpts ,submitting a total of 30 minutes work from a client session of 50 minutes, which must include the beginning and end of the session.

 Want to know more?